I'm a writer,

-In 2017 my partner Julie and I bought a stunning property on the edge of the Blue Mountains National Park in Blackheath.
+In 2017 my partner Julie and I bought 29 acres on the edge of the Blue Mountains National Park in Blackheath.
 We've got two lovely holiday cabins which we let out to people who fancy a proper mountains walk or a creative retreat.

 I acknowledge the Gundungurra and the Darug people, the Traditional Owners of the land where I live and work.

-I recognise their continuing connection to land, water, sea and community.
+I recognise their continuing connection to land, water and community.

 I pay respect to Elders past, present and emerging.